vmware-tanzu/velero/docs/restic.md

 # Restic Integration

 Velero has support for backing up and restoring Kubernetes volumes using a free open-source backup tool called [restic][1].
+This support is considered beta quality.

 Velero has always allowed you to take snapshots of persistent volumes as part of your backups if you’re using one of the supported cloud providers’ block storage offerings (Amazon EBS Volumes, Azure Managed Disks, Google Persistent Disks).